 A picture may be worth a thousand words, but when it comes to applying for an internship or job, a resume is worth so much more.
 Your resume is often your first introduction to a potential employer, and the difference between a stellar resume and a lackluster one could make or break your chances at landing that killer job or internship.

 Whether you’re putting together your first resume or trying to polish up one you already have, there are a few things you can do to make sure that your resume lands in the “yes” pile.
-Here are some of the best tips to make yours stand out from the crowd, according to college career counselors and career service professionals who know firsthand what employers are looking for.
+Here are some of the best tips to make your resume stand out from the crowd, according to college career counselors and career service professionals who know firsthand what employers are looking for.

 We know what you’re thinking—you already have to fill out separate applications and write separate cover letters for jobs and internships; do you really have to write separate resumes, too?
 Christy Walker, assistant director of University Career Services at UNC-Chapel Hill, says yes.